-To help prevent crimes or serious incidents, the Department of Public Safety issues Public Safety Alerts in a timely manner to notify community members about criminal activity in and around our campus.
-Members of the community who know of a crime or other serious incident are encouraged to report the incident as soon as possible to the Public Safety Department, so that an alert can be issued, if warranted.
-Depending on the nature of the incident, campus alerts will be communicated through one or more of the following means: Campus Notice emails (my.smccd.edu); AlertU Emergency Text Message Notification; Emergency Announcement System (EAS); Public Safety Patrol; or via the Public Safety website Homepage.
+If it is determined that the three factors are met, the Director & Chief of Public Safety (or their designee) will determine the content of the timely warning bulletin and disseminate it expeditiously in a manner likely to reach the entire campus community.
+Distribution methods may include, but are not limited to, one or more of the following methods: Campus Notice e-mails (my.smccd.edu); AlertU Emergency Text Message Notification; Emergency Announcement System (EAS); Public Safety Patrol; or via the Public Safety website Homepage.
 Individuals may register through the San Mateo County Community College District portal for AlertU Emergency Text Message Notifications.